uriha421/eLearning/api/API.md

 　　msg: "ok",
 　　data: {
-       "notes": [],          //the list of the texts
-       //"tab": ‘xx’,        //res the same as the tab in url
-       //"tab_list", [],     //the list of all the tab "has_more": false     //whether there are next page or not }
+       "notes": [],          //the list of the texts "tab": ‘xx’,          //res the same as the tab in url "tab_list", [],       //the list of all the tab "has_more": false     //whether there are next page or not }
 }